pingcap/docs-tidb-operator/en/faq.md

 * Upgrading
 * Scaling
-* Any component pod is unready
+* Any Pod of PD, TiDB, TiKV, or TiFlash is not Ready

 To check whether a TiDB Cluster is unavailable, you can try connecting to TiDB.
 If the connection fails, it means that the corresponding TiDBCluster is unavailable.